VctorAHernndez/Rummy/README.md

 * The program takes two kinds of command line arguments ~(which is already processed in the provided code)~:
 	* the `-h` flag enables logging of actions (the default is no logging)
 	* ~the `-0`, `-1`, and `-2` flags indicate the number of interactive players in the game (the default is `-0`, indicating both players are automated)~
-* By default, the provided code can be run directly the `Table.java` file, whose `main` method should be extracted into a separate file called `Proj2.java`
+* By default, the provided code can be run directly from the `Table.java` file, whose `main` method should be extracted into a separate file called `Proj2.java`
 * You should wrap the whole project in a package named `proj2`
 * The last line should be either `Player 1 Wins!`, `Player 2 Wins!` or `It's a tie!`

 ### Notes and Hints

 * The project is in Java 13 SE
-* To create the file containing your logs, use the command `java proj2.Proj2 > p2-output.txt` (after compiling, of course)
+* To create the file containing your logs, use the command `java proj2.Proj2 > output.txt` (after compiling, of course)

 ### Deadlines and Disclaimers

 * By the intermediate deadline, you should turn in a description of the classes you intend to create, along with the specification of their attributes and methods.
 You may change these choices later, but you must submit the initial design regardless.
-* This project is an OPEN assignment (i.e. write your own code, and you're allowed to help others as long as you complete it by yourself)
+* This project is an __OPEN__ assignment (i.e. write your own code, and you're allowed to help others as long as you complete it by yourself)
 * You can't copy anyone else's code, have someone else write your code for you nor submit someone else's code as your own
 * Any help you receive must be documented, including discussion with other people, books, papers, and web resources (all documented in the `README.md` file):
 	* if you received no help, say so